coderamen666/srd-v3.5-md/spells/spells-s.md

 *Simulacrum* creates an illusory duplicate of any creature.
 The duplicate creature is partially real and formed from ice or snow.
-It appears to be the same as the original, but it has only one-half of the real creature's levels or Hit Dice (and the appropriate hit points, feats, skill ranks, and special abilities for a creature of that level or HD).
-You can't create a simulacrum of a creature whose Hit Dice or levels exceed twice your caster level.
+It appears to be the same as the original, but it has only one-half of the real creature’s levels or Hit Dice (and the appropriate hit points, feats, skill ranks, and special abilities for a creature of that level or HD).
+You can’t create a simulacrum of a creature whose Hit Dice or levels exceed twice your caster level.
 You must make a Disguise check when you cast the spell to determine how good the likeness is.
-A creature familiar with the original might detect the ruse with a successful Spot check (opposed by the caster's Disguise check) or a DC 20 Sense Motive check.
+A creature familiar with the original might detect the ruse with a successful Spot check (opposed by the caster’s Disguise check) or a DC 20 Sense Motive check.

 At all times the simulacrum remains under your absolute command.
 No